mukhtar-github/Game-Programming-Patterns/README.md

 # How it Relates to Design Patterns

 Any programming book with "Patterns" in its name clearly bears a relationship to the classic *Design Patterns: Elements of Reusable Object-Oriented Software* by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides (ominiously called the "Gang of Four").

+> *Design Patterns* itself was in turn inspired by a previuos book.
+The idea of crafting a language of patterns to describe open-ended solutions to problems comes from [A Pattern Language](https://en.wikipedia.org/wiki), by Christopher Alexander (along with Sara Ishikawa and Murray Silverstein).

+Their book
 "